AdaptiveResonance/MC.exe_Majestic_Update_Project/Main-Release/Readme.txt

 https://github.com/AdaptiveResonance/MC.exe_Project/

 Initially on game release, the flee value was lower than that of a finishing hit.
-Resulting in the flee mechanic not working and AI running to there doom, while Regen Was never implemented for the player.
+Resulting in the flee mechanic not working and AI running to their doom, while Regen Was never implemented for the player.
 Worry no more!!